barryclark/jekyll-now/_posts/2017-10-22-logistic-regression.md

 #### **LOSS FUNCTION AND COST FUNCTION**

 ![Cost Function](../assets/8.png)

 Loss function basically helps us predict how far our predicted output is from the actual output.

-Hence by minimizing our loss function we arrive at the best possible accuracy for our model .
+Hence by minimizing our loss function we arrive at the best possible accuracy for our model.

-Loss function is calculated for only one training example .
-Cost function is calculated when there are m number of training examples involved , it is the average of all the loss functions .
-In the code snippet above we have calculated the cost function .
+Loss function is calculated for only one training example.
+Cost function is calculated when there are m number of training examples involved, it is the average of all the loss functions.
+In the code snippet above we have calculated the cost function.

-In here the prediction of our model is  A , in mathematical terms A= sigmoid(wx+b) (wx+b is a linear model of the form y=mx+c where b is the bias term equivalent to c in the equation y=mx+c) where w is the weight matrix and x is the input matrix.
-Weights basically decide the priority or influence of a particular feature in deciding the output .
-For example , if two candidates get the same marks in an engineering entrance exam the ranks are decided based on the maths score of the candidate , so we can say that maths is the feature that is given more weightage than the other features that is physics and chemistry in deciding the rank.
+In here the prediction of our model is  A, in mathematical terms $$A = sigmoid(wx+b)$$,  (wx+b is a linear model of the form $$y = mx + c$$ where b is the bias term equivalent to c in the equation $$y = mx + c$$) where w is the weight matrix and x is the input matrix.
+Weights basically decide the priority or influence of a particular feature in deciding the output.
+For example, if two candidates get the same marks in an engineering entrance exam the ranks are decided based on the maths score of the candidate, so we can say that maths is the feature that is given more weightage than the other features that is physics and chemistry in deciding the rank.
 Looking at the dataset we can&#39;t predict which feature carries more weightage than the other hence initially the weight matrix is initialised with random values(as demonstrated in the function initialize) and then the model is trained to find the weights that provide the best possible accuracy by minimizing the cost function(in the optimize function).
 These final weights are used to predict the output based on test data.
 The cost function basically helps us determine the performance of our w and b on the dataset.

 ![Cost function graph](../assets/9.png)